ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 The MOJ follows [NCSC guidance][ncscpasswordguidance], which recommends a [simpler][ncscpasswordguidancesimplify] approach to passwords.
 Some agencies or bodies might have specific requirements or variations.
 Check your team Intranet or ask your Line Manager for more information.

 This document explains how to choose and use passwords for your work.
-The formal rules about passwords are in the [User Password Management](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/technical-controls-policy/#user-password-management) section of the [IT Security - Technical Controls Policy][tcp].
+The [User Password Management](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/technical-controls-policy/#user-password-management) rules are in the [IT Security - Technical Controls Policy][tcp].

 Make sure you read the [guidance][pg] information about passwords.
 The most important points are that passwords should be:
 - at least 8 characters long